top-bettercode/summer/README.md

-# Summmer Framework
+# Summer Framework

-Summmer Framework is a simple framework that will help you to rapid development of java projects with Spring Boot.
+Summer Framework is a simple framework that will help you to rapid development of java projects with Spring Boot.

 ## Features